jkim057/jkim057.github.io/README.md

 5. Favicon works apparently, not sure how.
 Last time I checked, it didn't.

+6. Updated resume to include new portfolio.

-6. Still don't understand DNS and SSL certificates for changing custom domains
+7. Still don't understand DNS and SSL certificates for changing custom domains

 ### 1.0 Notes: